Cecil Hart: Biography

 During the early 1910s Hart was a player and manager with the Montreal Stars of the Montreal City Hockey League, where he was a teammate of future NHL referee Cooper Smeaton.

 Hart helped lead the Montreal Canadiens to two Stanley Cups, in 1930 and 1931.
 He was fired after a dispute with Canadiens' owner Léo Dandurand after leading the Canadiens to first place in the 1931–32 season, but after Dandurand and Joseph Cattarinich sold the Canadiens to Ernest Savard and Maurice Forget of the Canadian Arena Company, the Canadiens hit bottom in 1935–36.

 To rebuild the team, they rehired Hart in 1936–37, but Hart would only come back if Howie Morenz did.
 A deal was arranged and with Morenz back, and despite the death of Morenz during the season, Hart managed to lead the Canadiens to first place.
 After that, the team eroded as age caught up with some key players.
-When the Canadiens were reclining near the cellar in 1938–39, Cecil resigned as coach and manager.
+With the Canadiens near the bottom of the league standings in 1938–39, Cecil resigned as coach and manager.
 Only eighteen other people have won multiple Stanley Cups besides Hart as a head coach, although he is not currently inducted into the Hockey Hall of Fame despite being eligible.

-Hart later became vice president and treasurer of the Quebec, Ontario and Vermont Baseball League also before his untimely death.
+Hart later became vice president and treasurer of the Quebec, Ontario and Vermont Baseball League before his untimely death.
 Hart died after a lengthy illness in July 1940.
-Hart's father, David Hart, donated the Hart Memorial Trophy in 1923.
 Hart was inducted into the International Jewish Sports Hall of Fame in 1992.

+Hart's father, David Hart, donated a trophy to the NHL in 1923, to be awarded each season to the player most valuable to his team.
+The first trophy was first awarded at the conclusion of the 1923-24 season to Frank Nighbor of the Ottawa Senators.
+The NHL retired the original trophy in 1960 to the Hockey Hall of Fame, and began presenting the Hart Memorial Trophy in its place.